-A Confidential Contact is an individual(s) that the student prefers Chapman University officials contact in the event that the student is determined to be missing for a period of more than 24 hours.
+A Confidential Contact is an individual(s) that the student prefers Chapman University officials contact if the student is determined to be missing for a period of more than 24 hours.
 The information provided for the Confidential Contact is confidential and accessible only to authorized campus officials.
 The contact information may not be disclosed to any party except to law enforcement personnel in furtherance of an official missing person investigation.